 Improved Collaboration and Notifications

-Email notifications can be configured to be sent to users when and transition takes place.
-To do this simply specify an array of user(s) or role(s) that you would like to be notified in options section of the transition definition.
+Email notifications can be configured to be sent to users when any transition takes place.
+To do this simply specify an array of user(s) or role(s) that you would like to be notified in the options section of the transition definition.
 Roles will send an email to every user with that role.
-Configure a Pimcore Mail Document and use full power of Pimcore Mail Documents, with Controller, Action, Placeholders, etc. In the mail document same parameters as above are available.
-If more custom notifications are necessary, use custom event listeners.
+Configure a Pimcore Mail Document to utilize the full power of Pimcore Mail Documents with Controller, Action, Placeholders, etc. In the mail document, the same parameters are also available.
+If more custom notifications are necessary, you can use custom event listeners.

 Report every action used on the object via the Workflow module

-Visualizing all workflow details, current state with a workflow graph
+Visualize all workflow details and their current state with a workflow graph

 The benefit of implementing workflows is that you simplify and accelerate any process by reducing manual, duplicated entry and request handling.
-Greatly reducing errors and the cost of re-work to dramatically lessen the risk of improperly approved requests, contracts, and transactions for improved compliance with actionable audit trails.
+This greatly reduces errors, the cost of re-work and drastically lessens the risk of improperly approved requests, contracts, and transactions for improved compliance with actionable audit trails.